 Probationary On-Site Visit.
 The Probationary On-Site is a visit which must be scheduled by a unit within two years of the semester in which a probationary decision is rendered.
-The on-site visit date must be scheduled in coordination with both KSDE and/or NCATE/CAEP.
+The on-site visit date must be scheduled in coordination with KSDE and (if the EPP chooses) CAEP.